 You should be "showing not telling" when you are writing the key scenes in a story: the major events and turning points.
 These are the passages your readers live for.
 They want to experience them firsthand in all their detail and glory.
 You cannot, to take an obvious example, get away with telling the reader what happens at the climax of the story.
 A sentence like "Then the hero defeated the villain" would be too disappointing to ever appear in print.
 The climax must be shown so the reader can experience it with as much emotional impact as possible.

 If you're following the Dramatica model, you may have somewhere between 16 and 64 events in a full length novel (not including subplots), depending on the length of the book and the audience.
 As a general rule, these scenes should be shown rather than told to the reader.
 In some cases, you may show an event with merely a sentence or two: a whispered phrase, a gesture, or a sudden death.
 Other events may require entire chapters, but these are the events the readers love to experience through your words.

 Of course, as with most rules, there are exceptions.
-“Showing Not Telling” can be over-used.
 Showing takes a lot more prose than telling.
-It can slow down the action.
-So when all you want is to make a quick transition between one important event and the next, simply “explaining” what happens in between can be more efficient than showing all the details
+Too much showing can slow down the action.
+So when you want to make a quick transition between one important event and the next, simply telling what happens in between can be more efficient than showing all the details

-You also have to use good judgement to not bog the reader down by showing everything that happens in full detail.
+You also have to use good judgment to not bog the reader down by showing everything that happens in full detail.
 Focus the reader's attention on the important details in a scene by leaving out all the rest.